choforito84/cirkit/docs/index.md

 ```
 ### Installing dependencies

 Due to the high dependencies requirements of Cirkit, it can not be installed easily on a system without having root privileges to update and install all of the dependencies needed.
-However, it can be installed using a package manager provided with the program.
+However, it can be installed using the internal package manager.
 In the following we will list each dependency and its status at the ULeth linux system:

 + **git :** included in the linux system and updated.
 + **GNU MP and GMP++ :** included in the linux system and updated.